 Any dairy products, other than butter, eggs and milk (in very small quantities).

-- Animal products make me feel lathargic, bloated, sick and I can’t eat as much!
+- Animal products make me feel lethargic, bloated, sick and I can’t eat as much!

 - I enjoy a varied diet and learning new ways of cooking.